jkillisch/mb2-exercises/README.md

 The FAQ section of the webpage is located in the upper layer file index.qmd.

 Last, if you'd like to add a complete section, create a new subdirectory containing a .qmd file in the sections folder and link to it in the YAML \_quarto.yml.
 Note that the YAML is sensitive to indents.

+To make the changes visible on the website, you must render the page using `quarto render` in the Terminal or `quarto::quarto_render()` in R. It will then take a moment until the changes will be visible.